minvws/nl-covid19-coronacheck-website/_questions/en/2-2-ik-ben-gevaccineerd-hoe-maak-ik-een-vaccinatiebewijs.md

 - Are both vaccinations registered on the same day?
 - Or are you not able to fully retrieve your vaccination details, while your last vaccination was over three days ago?

 Then your vaccination details might not have been registered the right way.
-Please contact your vaccination provider  (GGD on {{ site.data.translations.phone-ggd[page.lang] }}, hospital, general practitioner or another healthcare provider.
+Please contact your vaccination provider  (GGD on {{ site.data.links.phone-ggd[page.lang] }}, hospital, general practitioner or another healthcare provider.

 ## Were you vaccinated abroad?
 Unfortunately you cannot use CoronaCheck yet to create a vaccination certificate.
 In some countries you can create a coronavirus pass while you were over there that is valid in the Netherlands too.
 You can read more about this on {{ site.data.translations.coronabewijs-hulp-link[page.lang] }}.